TSgthb/SQL_Projects/Analyzing Movies & Shows Data on OTT/README.md

 ## Project Objectives

-1. **Set up a database and populate it with the provided data by importing it from a tab-delimited source.**
+1. **Set up a database and populate it with the provided data by importing it from a tab-delimited file.**
 2. **Perform basic exploratory data analysis to understand dataset shape and distributions.**
 3. **Use advanced SQL concepts such as CTEs, window functions and subqueries to answer complex business questions and derive actionable insights.**